 Hosted annually in mid-late May, Stage 3 (Year 7/8) students get to engage with hands-on Science and Engineering activities, hear from industry and UoN personnel about where STEM can lead you and how UoN can help.

 Key internal and external STEM-related awards and opportunities are listed here.

 The Faculty of Science at the University of Newcastle is keen to encourage academic excellence in high school students.
 The Faculty provides an Excellence Award that recognises outstanding achievement by Year 11 students.

-The Young Mathematicians Program is a series of outreach activities that provide a supportive and non-threatening environment in which high school students can pursue their interest in mathematics.
+The Young Mathematicians Program is a series of outreach activities that provide a supportive environment in which high school students can develop realise and pursue their interest in mathematics.

 The National Schools Poster Competition is a fun, project-based learning activity which encourages secondary students to develop, implement and creatively report upon a topic of interest to them... for great prizes!